Kittyhacker101-Software/KatWeb/README.md

 - Want to help fund KatWeb's development?
 Consider donating to the Bitcoin address `1KyggZGHF4BfHoHEXxoGzDmLmcGLaHN2x2`.
 - Found a bug in KatWeb?
 Report it [here](https://github.com/kittyhacker101/KatWeb/issues).

+### KatWeb 2 / KatWebX
+The next release of KatWeb, named KatWebX, is currently in development.
+No new features will be added to KatWeb v1 during this time, although bug fixes and security patches will still be provided until 3 months after KatWebX is released.
+An beta of KatWebX will likely be available around Nov-Dec 2018.

 ## Features
 - High Peformance TLS 1.2 (v1.0+)
 - Let's Encrypt Integration (v1.9+)